Chuo-ku Tourism Association Official Blog

 DSC_1745.JPGDSC_1740.JPGDSC_1737.JPG

-It is also behind the alley of Ningyocho, which has a tasteful atmosphere.
+It is also in the back alley of Ningyocho, which has a taste,

-It seems to be because we want our customers to see the pottery slowly.
+It seems that it is because we want customers to see pottery slowly.

 DSC_1739.JPG DSC_1734.JPG